meerk40t/svgelements/README.md

 The `parse_viewbox_transform` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
 This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values.

-## Distance
+## CSS Distance

-The conversion of to distances to utilizes another parser element `Distance` It's a minor element and is a backed by a `float`.
+The conversion of distances to utilizes another element `Distance` It's a minor element and is a backed by a `float`.
 As such you can call Distance.mm(25) and it will convert 25mm to pixels with the default 96 pixels per inch.
 It provides conversions for `mm`, `cm`, `in`, `px`, `pt`, `pc`.
 You can also parse an element like the string '25mm' calling Distance.parse('25mm') and get the expected results.
-You can also call Distance.parse('25mm').as_inch which will return  25mm in inches.
+You can also call `Distance.parse('25mm').as_inch` which will return  25mm in inches.

     >>> Distance.parse('25mm').as_inch
     0.9842524999999999